usgpo/bill-status/README.md

 A User Guide is available at https://www.gpo.gov/fdsys/bulkdata/BILLSTATUS/resources and a markdown version is coming soon.

-##Public Meeting##
+##Public Meetings##
+A technical meeting is scheduled to take place on Wednesday, April 27, 2016, from 10:30-12:00 in Washington, D.C., in the Cannon House Office Building conference room on the first floor near Congressman Lance's office (133).
+The meeting will be a follow-up to our December meeting.

-A technical meeting to review sample Bill Status XML files and the draft XML User Guide took place on Tuesday, December 15, 2015 from 1:00-2:30 PM in Washington, DC.
+A technical meeting to review sample Bill Status XML files and the draft XML User Guide took place on Tuesday, December 15, 2015, from 1:00-2:30 PM in Washington, D.C.
 For more information, please contact the Office of the Clerk at 202-225-7000.
 See also http://xml.house.gov/billstatusinbulk.htm.

 * Technology Timeline: http://xml.house.gov/resources/TechTimeline.htm
 * Legislative Status Steps: http://www.loc.gov/pictures/resource/ppmsca.33996